Pal Mickey

 Pal Mickey is a discontinued interactive stuffed toy developed by The Walt Disney Company and previously sold at Walt Disney World.
 Pal Mickey was discontinued and no new stock is available for purchase as of October 2008.

 The toy is a 10 inch plush model of Mickey Mouse, soft and easy for children to hold.
 Inside, it contains a microprocessor, a speaker, three AA batteries, three squeeze sensors (one in each hand and one in its belly), and an infrared receiver in its nose.
 A loop on the back of its head fits a clip or a lanyard hook for ease of carrying.

 Pal Mickey was sold for use at the four theme parks at Walt Disney World Resort: the Magic Kingdom, Epcot, Disney's Hollywood Studios, and Disney's Animal Kingdom.
 Guests could previously purchase Pal Mickey at various on site hotel gift shops, all four theme parks, and Downtown Disney.
 It communicates invisibly with more than four hundred infrared transmitters around these parks.
 It will periodically giggle and vibrate to indicate that it has information to provide; when its belly or hand is squeezed, it will speak up with information about the immediate area, parade and showtime reminders, tips on what costumed walkaround characters may be nearby, and attractions with short queue times.
 It "remembers" where it has been so as to avoid repeating itself.

 If it is squeezed when it has no tips to provide or when it is not at a park, it will tell jokes and play simple games.
 The toy is programmed with over seven hundred pre-recorded phrases.
-In September 2014, Disney ceased supporting Pal Mickey at the parks.
-As of July 2017 Pal Mickey continues to automatically provide information about its immediate area, but no longer provides updates on character meet and greets or parade and showtime reminders.
+In September 2014, Disney began to gradually "sunset" Pal Mickey's functionality at the parks.
+As of May 2024, Pal Mickey continued to react to its immediate area in some locations (such as Tomorrowland and Liberty Square), but no longer provides updates on character meet and greets or parade and showtime reminders.